jmedia65/awesome-streamlit-themes/toddler/README.md

 **The most adorable way to make educational apps that little ones actually want to use!**

 When your users are 3-6 years old and attention spans are measured in minutes, every design choice matters.
-This theme brings child development psychology into your color palette and typography choices.
+This theme is designed with young children in mind, using colors and typography that feel welcoming and safe.
 Perfect for educational technology, early learning platforms, and any app where the user might still believe in unicorns! 🌈✨

 ![Toddler-Friendly Theme](toddler.png)
-_Recommended screenshot size: 1200x800px - make it warm and inviting!_

-## 🔥 What Makes This Theme Child Development Magic
+## 🔥 What Makes This Theme Child-Friendly

-This theme applies actual early childhood development principles to create interfaces that work for tiny humans:
+This theme is designed with consideration for young users and child-friendly interface principles:

-**🍑 Warm Coral Primary** (#ff6b6b) - Friendly red that's not scary or aggressive
+**🍑 Warm Coral Primary** (#ff6b6b) - Friendly red that feels welcoming, not aggressive
-**☀️ Sunshine Background** (#fff9e6) - Soft cream yellow feels warm and happy
+**☀️ Sunshine Background** (#fff9e6) - Soft cream yellow that feels warm and inviting
-**☁️ Cloud Blue Sections** (#f0f8ff) - Light, airy, like a perfect sky
+**☁️ Cloud Blue Sections** (#f0f8ff) - Light, airy color reminiscent of a clear sky
-**🎈 Extra Rounded Corners** (1rem) - Everything feels soft, safe, and huggable
+**🎈 Extra Rounded Corners** (1rem) - Soft, rounded shapes that feel friendly and safe
-**👶 Child-Safe Typography** - Comic Neue is literally designed for young readers
+**👶 Child-Friendly Typography** - Comic Neue designed with readability in mind
-**🎪 Playful Pink Links** (#fd79a8) - Fun but still readable
+**🎪 Playful Pink Links** (#fd79a8) - Fun color that's still readable

 ## 🎯 Perfect For